Hapgood

 The book is free.
 It’s about a two hour read.
 Please read it and stop linking to trolls.

-3 thoughts on “How To Read Laterally: A Lesson for New York Times Columnists Including But Not Limited to Bari Weiss”
+3 responses to “How To Read Laterally: A Lesson for New York Times Columnists Including But Not Limited to Bari Weiss”